HermesGermany/galapagos/CONTRIBUTING.md

 Feel free to contact us if you have any questions or need help!

-* galapagos@hermesworld.com (Florian, Emre, Gunnar)
+* galapagos@hermesworld.com

-Our colleagues at Hermes can also use the chat channel "galapagos" to contact us.
+Our colleagues at Hermes can also use the Team Channel "Kafka @ Hermes" to contact us.

 ## How to change code

-Fork the project in your account and create a branch with your fix or new feature: some-great-feature or some-issue-fix.
+Fork the project in your account and create a branch with your fix or new feature: `feat_great-greater` or `bugfix_wrong-pixel`.

-Your branch should track the `next_minor` branch, **not** the `main` branch!
 We recommend to add the main galapagos repository as `upstream` remote:

 ```bash